abhisaxena96/TTLAssesment/README.md

 Platform Engineer practical test by Tata Technologies Limited

 ## Use Case
-Scenario -
+**Scenario -**

-Create a sample application to print “Welcome to 2022”and user agent info using any programming language. <br>
+● Create a sample application to print “Welcome to 2022”and user agent info using any programming language. <br>
 ● Create a VNet in Azure or VPC in AWS or GCP with your own CIDR choice using best practices. <br>